Elizabeth E. StephensOf Counsel

 - Elizabeth E. Stephens, “Bankruptcy Exemptions in Nevada: A Mash-Up of State and Federal Law,” Comminque’ Vol. 36 No. 3, March 2015.

 Ms. Stephens is a member of the Nevada Bar and admitted to practice before the Ninth Circuit and the District of Nevada.
-She serves as co-chair for the American Bankruptcy Institute’s Consumer Bankruptcy Committee and is a member of the Southern Nevada Association of Bankruptcy Attorneys, the Southern Nevada Association of Women Attorneys and the National Association of Bankruptcy Trustees.
+She serves as co-chair for the American Bankruptcy Institute’s Legislation Committee, she previously served as co-chair of the Consumer Bankruptcy Committee.
+She is a member of the Southern Nevada Association of Bankruptcy Attorneys, Southern Nevada Association of Women Attorneys and National Association of Bankruptcy Trustees.

 Of Counsel Elizabeth Stephens, Published in American Bankruptcy Institute Journal, November 2018